frederic-perez/AmE-dictionary/data/dictionary.md

 __abide__ _v_ :four::hammer: (abiding) _Abiding trepidation._
 __abject__ _adj_ :four: /ˈabdʒɛkt/ __1__ _(of something bad)_ Experienced or present to the maximum degree. _His letter plunged her into abject misery._ _I am stunned by the abject stupidity that was shown here._ __2__ _(of a person or their behavior)_ Completely without pride or dignity; self-abasing. _An abject apology._
 __abjection__ _n_
-__abjure__ _v_ :three: To renounce under oath; forswear. _Syn_ recant, retract, resile _For nearly 21 years after his resignation as Prime Minister in 1963, he abjured all titles, preferring to remain just plain “Mr.”_
+__abjure__ _v_ :four: To renounce under oath; forswear. _Syn_ recant, retract, resile _For nearly 21 years after his resignation as Prime Minister in 1963, he abjured all titles, preferring to remain just plain “Mr.”_
 __abnegate__ _v_ __1__ To give up (rights or a claim, for example); renounce. __2__ To deny (something) to oneself: _The minister abnegated the luxuries of life._
 __abnegation__ _n_ Renunciation of your own interests in favor of the interests of others.
 __abode__ _n_ __1__ A dwelling place; a home. __2__ The act of abiding; a sojourn.